smaclell/smaclell.github.io/_drafts/you-are-your-code-review.md

 Invested
 ===============================================================================

+Connecting this with what Chris said, I take feedback to my code reviews to heart.
+On the receiving end, I really care about maintaining the quality of what we built.
+When I send code reviews I try to be careful in how I approach making changes and hope I don't look stupid.

+The darkside is when I treat the comments I give or receive like an attack.
+Reviews need to be an open discussion and not to showcase how brilliant you are.
+Instead, humility and listening need to be an important part of each code review.

 It is really easy to become invested in your code.
-I often find I put lots of effort and care into my work I do.
-You become emotionally invested.
-Too often I am extremely defencive about my code and take too feedback personally.
+I put lots of effort and care into my work I do.
+I become emotionally invested.
+Too often I am extremely defencive about my code and take feedback too personally.

 The feelings of ownership intensify the longer I have been with a project and what role I had in its formation.
 This is where I am with my current project.
 We have been on it since it began and seen it go through many changes.

 Over the last few weeks I was able to wrap up a project I had slowly been working on for 7 months.
-I presented about this project and how the code changed over time.
+At the same set of talks, I presented about how this project evolved.
-Due to this work I feel personally responsible for the code.
-Any feedback on the project or results reflect on me.
+I feel personally responsible for the code.
+It feels like any feedback on the project or results reflect on me.

-This year I am experimenting with lots [thin slicing][slicing] all my work.
-The result has been many many more code reviews.
-This has created new challenges for code reviews since the overall picture can be harder to see.
-More code reviews mean more times I need to put myself on the line.

-Connecting this with what Chris said, I take feedback to my code reviews to heart.
-On the receiving end ,I really care about maintaining the quality of what we built.
-When I send code reviews I try to be careful in how I approach making changes and hope I don't look stupid.

-The darkside is when I treat the comments I give or receive like an attack.
-Reviews need to be an open discussion and not a moment to show how smart you are.
-Instead, humility and listening need to be an important part of each code review.

 I am self conscious about by ability as a developer.
 I often feel like an [imposter][imposter].
 Combined putting myself out there in my code reviews